rezaqorbani/absorbing-markov-chains/README.md

 # Calculator for stable state of finite Markov chain
-A python GUI program that calculates the stable state matrix (vector) of an absorbing markov chain.
+A GUI program, written in python that calculates the probability vector in stable state of an finite absorbing markov chain.
 Tkinter is used for GUI and input is validated using regex.